dhellmann/pymotw-3/source/getpass/index.rst

 .. module:: getpass
     :synopsis: Prompt for a password securely

-:Purpose: Prompt the user for a value, usually a password, without echoing what they type to the console.

 Many programs that interact with the user via the terminal need to ask the user for password values without showing what the user types on the screen.
 The :mod:`getpass` module provides a portable way to